daisy20170101/SeisSol_postprocess/README.md

 To be able to use these, you need pythonXdmfReader in SeisSol submodules: https://github.com/SeisSol/SeisSol/tree/master/submodules

+## Ploting surface displacements and InSAR comparison map

+To read and plot InSAR point data, use the scripts in InSar/ folder

+ 1) GetPixel.py: extract SeisSol's surface output closet to InSAR pixels;

+ 2)CalSurfSlp.py: calculate displacement along LOS for SeisSol's surface output;

+ 3) PlotInSar.py: plot SeisSol's displacement at the same pixel as InSAR data and calcualted misfits

 ## Ploting fault output of SeisSol

-To read SeisSol's fault out variables, use the scripts in FaultOutput
+To read SeisSol's fault out variables, use the scripts in FaultOutput/ folder.

 1) PlotPara.py: plot initial stress (Td0, Pn0), friction coefficient (MuS) and R (Td0/Pn0);

 2) PlotSnap.py: plot snapshots of slip rate (m/s) at step 1, ndt/4, ndt/2 ,3/4*ndt;

 3) PlotResult.py: plot fault variables (slip rate, slip, rupture speed, and stress drop) at final time step;